 Nichole was born and raised in Northern Michigan.
 Her father retired from the U.S. Air Force and became a Methodist pastor and missionary which qualifies her as a missionary kid (MK) and well versed in what it means to have lived all over these United States.
 Her passion was music in high school and college.
 She is a counselor in training (CIT) completing her Bachelor's Degree in Christian counseling.
 She will continue to work on her Master's Degree in Counseling becoming a Certified and Licensed Christian Counselor through Cornerstone University while conducting her counseling practicum's through Emmaus Abbey Church and Centre for Christian Counseling in Knoxville, TN.

-She is a licensed Eucharistic minister & Liturgical Lay Reader through the Charismatic Episcopal Church and lay counselor for women ministries at Emmaus Abbey here in Knoxville.
+She is a Licensed Liturgical Minister (LLM), through the Charismatic Episcopal Church and lay counselor for women ministries at Emmaus Abbey here in Knoxville.
 Among her many talents in the ministry she loves conducting missions in Kentucky, sewing, substitute teaching, raising four daughters in which two are married, one in college and one in high school.
 She is married to Mr. Tim Zawisza who is an avid runner and men's bible teacher.
-He is on the board of trustees for Emmaus Abbey Church.
+He is on the parish council for Emmaus Abbey Church.

 - See more at: http://www.emmausabbeychurch.org